rmlumley/afreepodcast/src/site/episodes.md

 	<li><a href="#patreon">Patreon</a></li>
 </ul>
 <br class="clear" />
-<h2 id="bond" class="season">Bond for BAHND</h2>
+<h2 id="bond" class="season">Bond for B.A.H.N.D</h2>
 The Midnight Boys go through a cultural blindspot for them.
-We pick a movie from each Bond actor and determine their BAHND rating.
+We pick a movie from each Bond actor and determine their B.A.H.N.D rating.
 <div class="flex-grid">
 	{%- for page in collections.bond -%}
 	  <div class="episode {{ page.data.paid }}">